ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    All log output up to and including the selected log level is compiled into the build.
 The default value is 40 in debug builds and 20 in release builds.

+-  ``MEASURED_BOOT``: Boolean flag to include support for the Measured Boot feature.
+If this flag is enabled ``TRUSTED_BOARD_BOOT`` must be set.
+   This option defaults to 0 and is an experimental feature in the stage of development.

 -  ``NON_TRUSTED_WORLD_KEY``: This option is used when ``GENERATE_COT=1``.
 It
    specifies the file that contains the Non-Trusted World private key in PEM format.
 If ``SAVE_KEYS=1``, this file name will be used to save the key.